Creating a legacy for our property

 In order to achieve this we decided that the project would be divided into a number of strands including conservation, enhancement of visitor experience & accessibility, and community engagement.

 Whilst the National Trust contributed a significant sum for the project additional funds were needed.
 It was therefore enormously excting to be awarded a generous grant from the Heritage Lottery Fund.
-We were also very pleased to recieve donations from a number of other organisations without whom the realisation of the project would not have been possible.
+We were also very pleased to receive donations from a number of other organisations without whom the realisation of the project would not have been possible.

 With the funding in place, the first phase of the works to the property started in late 2013.
 By the re launch on 4 August 2014 most of the major conservation work had been done, a garden of reflection designed and built and a new visitor exhibtion created.